 Summary of Africa

-‘Africa’ by Maya Angelou describes the plight of the African content through the extended metaphor of a beautiful woman.
+‘Africa’ by Maya Angelou describes the plight of the African continent through the extended metaphor of a beautiful woman.

 The poem begins with the speaker stating that Africa is a woman who has deserts for hair and “mountains” for breasts.
 She is truly beautiful, and incredibly strong.